6 Awe-Inspiring Things You Have to See to Believe in Cappadocia, Turkey

 3. The Underground City of Kaymakli

-From Uchisar, I headed south to my farthest stop for the day, the underground city of Kaymakli – the largest of the 26 underground cities in Cappadocia.
+From Uchisar, I head south to my farthest stop for the day, the underground city of Kaymakli – the largest of the 26 underground cities in Cappadocia.

 Like nearby Derinkuyu, the Hittites built the city to take refuge from frequent invasions.
 These troglodyte cave cities are several stories deep with sophisticated ventilation systems.
 Amazingly, they once could accommodate as many as 20,000 people.